elemel/fungeoneer/docs/chapters/06/knapsack.md

 This dungeon introduces tiles with getters (marked by lowercase letters on the map) and setters (marked by uppercase letters).
 These tiles operate on your inventory slots, also known as registers.
 Each register contains a number, all initially zero.
 Register names are case-insensitive: both `a` and `A` refer to register A. Registers P, R, and S are missing from the map.

-Whenever you trigger a getter tile, push the corresponding register onto the stack.
+When you trigger a getter tile, push the corresponding register onto the stack.
 For a setter tile, pop the corresponding register from the stack.

 After how many ticks do you leave the dungeon?